bokub/lyo/README.md

       --input   -i  Entry file
       --output  -o  Output file / folder
       --name    -n  Module name in browser
+      --banner  -b  Add a banner to the top of the bundle

     Examples
       $ lyo
       $ lyo -i main.js
-      $ lyo -n runMyFunction
+      $ lyo -n runFunction
       $ lyo -o dist/bundle.min.js
+      $ lyo -b 'Lyo\nLicensed under MIT'
 ```

 ## Recommended workflow

-Once you've tried Lyo on your module and figured the good options to use, you should consider
-the following steps
+Once you've tried Lyo on your module and figured the good options to use, you should consider the following steps

 ### 1. Add Lyo to your project